ayeshashaw/MyPortfolio/README.md

 ## Contributing 🤝
 Feel free to fork this project and customize it for your own use.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License 📄
-This project is open source and available under the MIT License.